-The seasonally adjusted unemployment rate for the Commonwealth of Massachusetts from which the universities primarily draw students decreased to 6.0% at June 30, 2012 as compared to 7.6% at June 30, 2011.
-This compares to a national rate of 8.2% in 2012 and 9.2% in 2011.
+The seasonally adjusted unemployment rate for the Commonwealth of Massachusetts from which the state colleges primarily draw students increased to 7.0% at June 30, 2013 as compared to 6.0% at June 30, 2012.
+This compares to a national rate of 7.6% in 2013 and 8.2% in 2012.

-Historically, in times of economic slow-down, the universities that the Authority serves have experienced increases in their enrollments as high school graduates and unemployed and underemployed workers seek to update and upgrade their skills.
-The Authority cannot predict the extent to which enrollment may vary in this current environment.
+Historically, in times of economic uncertainty, the state colleges that the Authority serves experience increases in their enrollments as high school graduates and unemployed and underemployed workers seek to update and upgrade their skills.
+The Authority cannot predict the extent to which enrollment may vary in the current environment.

-In fiscal year 2012, the Authority was able to take advantage of a low interest rate environment to refund existing debt from multiple prior bond issuances while also issuing bonds to generate new money for continued construction projects.
-The Authority continued to strive to offer low cost residence options for students.
-Student rent for academic year 2011/12 on Authority residence halls compared favorably to both other regional private and public institutions.
-Authority rents were the sixth lowest compared to twenty-two private regional institutions and third lowest when compared to seven regional public institutions.
+In fiscal year 2013, the Authority issued bonds at historically low rates to generate new money for construction projects.
+The Authority continued to strive to offer affordable residence options for students.
+Student rent for academic year 2012/13 on Authority residence facilities compared favorably to both regional private and other public institutions.
+Authority rents were the sixth lowest compared to 22 private regional institutions and third lowest when compared to seven regional public institutions.